VerdantFox/blog_posts/posts/0004_vscode_extensions/vs_code_extensions.md

 `CSS Peek` adds `Go To Definition` functionality to your `HTML` classes.
-While in an HTML file, hold `Ctrl` while hovering a custom `CSS` class to see a pop-up of the `CSS` class below your hovered cursor position.
+While in an HTML file, hold `Ctrl` while hovering a custom `CSS` class to see a pop-up of the `CSS` class above your hovered cursor position.
 You can then click said `CSS` class to go to its definition in the `CSS` file for easy editing.